makemeunsee/10ten-cli/README.md

 ## Limitations

-* Only word translation are supported yet, not the kanji details lookup or other more advanced features of 10ten.
+* Only word translations are supported yet, not the kanji details lookup or other more advanced features of 10ten.

 ## License